SamG101-Developer/SPP-Primer-2/Writerside/topics/13-3-Low-Level-Operations.md

 ## Low Level Operations

-S++ utilizes `libc` for low-level operations, such as io, time, random number generation, and threading.
+S++ utilizes `libc` and `pthreads` for low-level operations, such as io, time, random number generation, and threading.
 This allows S++ to be platform independent, as `libc` is available on all platforms.
+The library file in the folder must be of the format: `<lib_name>-<platform>-<arch>.<ext>`, where `<platform>` is the platform name, `<arch>` is the processor architecture, and `<ext>` is the file extension.
+For example:
+- `libc-win32-amd64.dll` for `libc` on Windows, running on an `x64` processor.

+Only the correct library for the platform will be loaded, and the correct functions will be called.
+This means that whilst the other versions won't be used, for the sake of distribution, they are included in the project.

+### Libraries Pre-Loaded
+- `libc` for general low-level operations.
+- `pthreads` for threading operations.
+- `socket` for network operations.

 ## Implementation